There is no downside to psychological resilience.

 Resilience has been defined as the act of bouncing back from adversity and developing the ability to grow from stressors and challenges.
 It’s the adaptive characteristics we adopt to cope and recover.

-Helping highly sensitive people become more resilient is pretty much my professional reason for living.
+Helping highly sensitive people become more resilient is my professional reason for living.
 What I love about it is that it can be learned.
 Certain people are born highly resilient (there is a biological factor), but those who didn’t receive a fair sprinkle can absolutely teach themselves.

-I recently took a class through the University of Pennsylvania Resilience Program and was surprised by just how much I loved being immersed in the research.
+I recently took a class through the University of Pennsylvania Resilience Program and was surprised by just how much I loved being immersed in the scientific research.
 Resilience is the most important factor in liberating ourselves from our own thought garbage, which hinders our growth mindset.
 Growth fuels our spiritual flight.

 I used to intensely suffer from OCD; one byproduct of my early chaos.